seojksc/seojksc.github.io/profile.md

 [2] A Posteriori Outlier Rejection Approach Owing to the Well-ordering Property of a Sample Consensus Method for the Stitching of Drone-based Thermal Aerial Images

-February 2021, Journal of Imaging Science and Technology
+February 2021, Journal of Imaging Science and Technology (SCIE)

 Byeong-Chun Shin, Jeong-Kweon Seo